 Catnip can also be effective and is available from local garden centres and online.
 Be strategic with your planting to ensure good coverage.
 Pay attention to any signs of rat activity like nests and pellet droppings.

-While adding netting just under the soil to an existing garden will take significant effort, it should prevent rats from burrowing and eating roots and bulbs.
+Consider adding netting just under the soil to an existing garden.
+It will take significant effort to cover all your beds and plants.
+However, it should prevent rats from burrowing and eating roots and bulbs.

 However, it’s not the most effective solution to get rid of rats in the garden as determined rats will still manage to chew through the netting.
 So you’ll need to inspect your soil regularly and may need to add more soil netting.